The Alternative (film): Production

 It was one of a series of TV movies Robert Bruning made for Channel 7.
 The film was shot in Sydney.

 It was the first to air after Is There Anybody There?.

-He sold it to Paramount to distribute world wide.
+He sold it to Paramount to distribute worldwide.

 Awards

 At the Annual Penguin Awards, given by the Television Society of Australia, the film was awarded best Actress (Wendy Hughes), Actor (Peter Adams) and Supporting Actor (Alwyn Kurts), as well as Best Adult Drama.